meorkamalmeorsulaiman/srv6/part-5/README.md

 % Network not in table
 ```

 SRv6 is a natively support over IPv6 and the SID itself use IPv6 addresses.
-This SID will then encapsulate in the packet soon will be the destination address in the packet header.
-Therefore it should be routeable and need to enable under IS-IS
+This SID will then encapsulate in the packet, the active segment will be the destination address in the packet header.
+Therefore it should be routeable and need to be enable under IS-IS

 ```
 router isis CORE